 John E Norvell is a graduate of Hobart College, Geneva NY with High Honors in American History (1966) B.A.
 He is a member of the Druid Society, the Senior Honor Society of Hobart College.
 He earned an M.A. from The Maxwell School at Syracuse University in 1968.

 He is a former Assistant Professor of American Social and Military History at the US Air Force Academy, retired Air Force Lt.
 Colonel, and decorated air combat veteran of the Vietnam War.
 He is a Master Navigator and Weapons System Officer with over 1,400 hours in the F4 Phantom II and other jet aircraft.
 (Photo as a Captain in 1973.)

 As a member of the 13th Tactical Fighter Squadron stationed at U Dorn RTAFB in 1973, he flew on the last “unofficial” F4 fighter bombing mission of the Vietnam War to launch from that base.

-Since his retirement, he has written for various newspapers including the Washington Post, and history journals around the county.
+After his retirement from the Air Force, he served as director of alumni relations at Hobart College from 1993-2002.
+He has also written for various newspapers including the Washington Post, and history journals around the county.

 He is a member of the Society of the Cincinnati in the State of Virginia and also the Company of Military Historians.